 - 3.1 Initial Term.
 Unless earlier terminated or extended as provided in this Sublease, the Term of this Sublease shall commence on the date of the Closing and shall continue until the expiration of the Initial Term as set forth in the Prime Lease ("Initial Term").
-The Parties each agree that, upon the other Party's written request, they will execute and deliver an acceptance letter acknowledging the commencement date of the Initial Term, the Rent Commencement Date, as defined in Article 4 below, and the expiration date of the Initial Term. - 3.2 Extended Terms.
+The Parties each agree that, upon the other Party's written request, they will execute and deliver an acceptance letter acknowledging the commencement date of the Initial Term, the Rent Commencement Date, as defined in Article 4 below, and the expiration date of the Initial Term. - Extended Terms.
 Sublandlord grants Subtenant two (2) successive options to extend the Initial Term for ten (10) years each upon the same terms, covenants, and conditions of this Sublease (each, an "Extended Term").
 The word "Term" as used in this Sublease, unless otherwise clear from the context of its use, shall refer to the Initial Term as extended by any one or more Extended Terms.
 If Subtenant elects to exercise one or more options, Subtenant shall notify Sublandlord at least two hundred ten (210) days prior to the expiration of the then current Term or Extended Term.
-Subtenant's election to exercise one or more option as set forth herein shall serve to require Sublandlord to exercise its option to extend under Section 4.2 of the Prime Lease.

-3.3 Termination of Prime Lease.
-If the Prime Lease terminates for any reason prior to the expiration or other termination of this Sublease, this Sublease shall terminate concurrently therewith without any liability of Sublandlord to Subtenant, (a) unless such termination shall have been effected because of the breach or default of Sublandlord under the Prime Lease or by reason of the voluntary termination or surrender of the Master Lease by Sublandlord, and (b) except for any Subtenant obligations hereunder arising on or prior to the terminate, except with respect to any obligations of Subtenant which, by their nature, shall survive such termination.
+Subtenant's election to exercise one or more option as set forth herein shall serve to require Sublandlord to exercise its option to extend under Section 4.2 of the Prime Lease. - Termination of Prime Lease.
+If the Prime Lease terminates for any reason prior to the expiration or other termination of this Sublease, this Sublease shall terminate concurrently therewith without any liability of Sublandlord to Subtenant, (a) unless such termination shall have been effected because of the breach or default of Sublandlord under the Prime Lease or by reason of the voluntary termination or surrender of the Master Lease by Sublandlord, and (b) except for any Subtenant obligations hereunder arising on or prior to the termination of this Sublease, following Subtenant's surrender in compliance with Section 22 hereof, Subtenant's obligations hereunder shall terminate, except with respect to any obligations of Subtenant which, by their nature, shall survive such termination.